atwmarshall/atwmarshall/README.md

 ## Hi there 👋

+I am Archie Marshall, an internet entrepreneur and developer from the United Kingdom.

+Read my bio on my personal site (coming soon), where you can also reach me.

+Currently working on Stealth AI Startup and a few consulting projects.

 <!--
 **atwmarshall/atwmarshall** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.